- Advanced core bioscience skills (optional)

 "The idea to aim for an event really helped focus ideas and made it good fun to discuss with fellow eastbio students.
 It helped introduce me to students I had not previously met at other eastbio events too."

-2 Science Communication – Hanging your Science out in Public (mandatory)
+2 Science Communication – "Telling Tales: The Importance of Narrative in Science" (mandatory)

-Venue: Rowett Institute, Foresterhill Campus, University of Aberdeen
+Venue: Rowett Institute, Foresterhill Campus, University of Aberdeen, Building No. 15 on the campus map.

 "Informal, very approachable presenters"